 ABusiness Trust Act@ means Chapter 38 of Title 12 of the Delaware Code, 12 Del.
 C. ' 3801, et seq., as the same may be amended from time to time.

+ACancellation Date@ shall have the meaning given to that term in Section 5.02(b).

 ACertificates@ means the Beneficial Interest Certificates and the Series Certificates.

+ACertificate Balance@ means the Certificate Base Amount of a Certificate, less any distributions (other than Certificate Yield) made to the applicable Certificate Holder.

 ACertificate Base Amount@ means, in respect of any Series Certificate, the base amount of such Series Certificate as specified in the applicable Series Supplement and, in respect of the Beneficial Interest Certificate, $100.

+ACertificate Distributor@ means Enron acting as placement agent of the Certificates pursuant to the Distribution Agreement.

 ACertificate Holder@ or AHolder@ means the Person in whose name a Certificate is registered in the Certificate Register.

+ACertificate Margin@ means, with respect to any Certificate, 15% per annum minus the applicable rate of LIBOR.

-ACertificate of Trust@ means the Certificate of Trust filed for the Trust pursuant to Section 3810(a) of the Business Trust Act, .
+ACertificate of Trust@ means the Certificate of Trust filed for the Trust pursuant to Section 3810(a) of the Business Trust Act, as amended through the date hereof substantially in the form of Exhibit A hereto.

 ACertificate Register@ and ACertificate Registrar@ mean the register maintained and the registrar (or any successor thereto) appointed pursuant to Section 3.04(a).